jworuna/uvgRTP-ecn/README_ECN.md

 ### Usage of the ECN RTCP values

-This report can be used to develop an ECN based bitrate adaption algorithm to optimize the encoder bitrate and minimize the jitter.
+This report should be used to push frames according to the capacity received in the feedback.

-A sample will be provided soon...
+The application could e.e set the encoder bitrate of the rtp video stream.

 ## How to test ECN based functionality?